Getting started with STM: STM32F407 Discovery

 •\Project - This folder contains the prepared projects for GCC (make), IAR Embedded Workbench, Keil MDK-ARM and Atollic TrueSTUDIO.

 •\Source - This folder contains the files main.c and ewmain.c.
 There you will find the initialization of the system and the main loop to drive an Embedded Wizard GUI application.
+The file ewconfig.h contains general configuration settings for the target system, like memory ranges and display parameter and configuration settings for the Embedded Wizard Graphics Engine and Runtime Environment.
 Additionally, this folder contains a configuration file for FreeRTOS and the device driver C/H files used for the DeviceIntegration example.

 •\Examples - This folder contains a set of demo applications.
 Each example is stored in a separate folder containing the entire Embedded Wizard UI project.
 Every project contains the necessary profile settings for the STM32F407 target.
 The following samples are provided: